cloudflare/cloudflare-docs/content/durable-objects/how-to/access-durable-object-from-a-worker.md

 This method parses an ID that was previously stringified.
 This is useful with IDs created using `newUniqueId()`, as these IDs need to be stored somewhere as a string.

 This method will throw an exception if it is passed an ID that was not originally created by `newUniqueId()` or `idFromName()`.
-It will also throw an exception if the ID was originally created for a different namespace.
+It will also throw an exception if the ID was originally created for a different Durable Object namespace.

 ## 2. Construct the stub using the ID